 On April 10, 2020, we entered into the Second Amendment to the Prudential 2015 Amended Agreement (the "Prudential Second Amendment"), in order to (i) increase the facility size to \$425 million, (ii) extend the facility issuance period to April 10, 2023, (iii) make various implementing and administrative changes in order to facilitate a \$75 million notes issuance on April 14, 2020, (iv) allow the amount available to be issued under the facility to equal \$425 million less the amount of notes outstanding from time to time during the issuance period, and (v) modify several defined terms, schedules and covenant baskets in the Original Prudential 2015 Amended Agreement, as amended by the Prudential First Amendment, to create additional operating flexibility, and in particular to align such provisions with similar modifications we made substantially concurrently in our other debt facilities.
-We refer to the Original Prudential 2015 Agreement, as amended by the Prudential First Amendment and the Prudential Second Amendment, as the "Prudential 2015 Amended Agreement."
+We refer to the Original Prudential 2015 Agreement, as amended by the Prudential 2015 Agreement, as amended by the Prudential 2015 Agreement."